How to Add Microsoft Planner to a Teams Channel: A Step-by-Step Guide

 If your team lives in Microsoft Teams but plans work in Microsoft Planner, connecting the two can be a real productivity boost.
 Instead of jumping between apps, you can manage tasks, track progress, and collaborate, all from one place.

-In this guide, we’ll walk you through how to connect a Planner plan to a Teams channel, step by step, and highlight a few important limitations you should know before getting started.
+This guide walks you through how to add a Planner plan to a Teams channel, step by step, covering both existing and new plans, plus the limitations you should know before you start.

 When you integrate Microsoft Planner with Teams, you get: